italia/Satosa-Saml2Spid/README.pyFF.md

 ## Fancy screenshot (what you will get)
-WebPAge during metadata download and validation, this will be also the only thing you will see if you do not have enabled some web features in the _pipelines_
+WebPAge during metadata download and validation, this will be also the only thing you will see if metadata could not be imported (404 on their page).

 ![Home](gallery/service_request.png)
 _**Frontend**: Default pyFF landing page